 The answer is that you cannot.
 To get into Paramount+, you'll need to pay the full Paramount+ price.
-And there are two options there: The first is $4.99 a month and includes advertising on the on-demand content.
+And there are two options there: The first is $5.99 a month and includes advertising on the on-demand content.
 Then there's the ad-free version, which gets rid of advertising on nearly every piece of on-demand content.
 (With the exception of just a couple series.)
 It costs $9.99 a month.
 (In June 2021, the $5.99 plan will drop down to $4.99 a month, but also lose access to the live CBS streams.)

 And if you're a student with a valid university email address, you can save 25 percent off the total.

 How to stream CBS if you don't have a Paramount Plus account

 Paramount+ doesn't allow you to stream your local CBS affiliate with cable, satellite or other streaming credential — but you're not totally dead in the water.
 We reached out to the folks at ViacomCBS to straighten the whole thing out.

 You can't stream CBS on Paramount+ if you don't have a Paramount+ subscription.

 But you can log in with an existing cable subscription through the CBS app on your favorite platform, and that's how you'll be able to stream your local CBS affiliate on any other device.